molgenis/molgenis-ops-helm/charts/molgenis-elasticsearch/README.md

 This chart is used for acceptance and production use cases.

 ## Containers
-This chart spins up a MOLGENIS instance with HTTPD.
+This chart spins up Elasticsearch instance.
 The created containers are:

-- ElasticSearch
+- ElasticSearch instance (5.5.6)

 ## Provisioning
 You can choose from which registry you want to pull.
 There are 2 registries: